Terms conditions of training

 4. Cancellation by the school:

 Any course fees you have paid, including your deposit, will be refunded in full.
-No liability shall be attached to MT Sail & Power beyond refunding the course fee paid for the cancelled course or unused portion if the course has been started.
+No liability shall be attached to Neptune Maritime Training (Neptune) beyond refunding the course fee paid for the cancelled course or unused portion if the course has been started.
 No payments shall be made for incidental costs.
 As above, we recommend you take holiday cancellation or personal travel insurance.

 6. Delay or failure to arrive: